danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

 1. MUST NOT require ongoing vendor support or function, as vendors go out of business or lose interest in old equipment

+1. Device reset-to-factory settings MUST NOT require initial vendor support, as vendors go out of business or lose interest in old equipment.

 ## Human Factors Requirements

 1. SHOULD have a way to do discovery of endpoints and their identities